htdebeer/meme-collector/README.md

 the images per week and you can show/hide a meme by its tags.
 These images are not added to the repository.

 Warning: there are for about 1.8 GB meme images in the database.
+Also, when loading the histogram, it will load all these images as well.